biomchen/redistricting-sentiment/README.md

 The outputs are json files for each elementary, middle, and high school district.
 In addition, the class provides coordinates for each school based on their address.

-**Unfortunately, this two-week time window has hinder my effort to clean up the geojson file.
+**Unfortunately, this two-week time window has hinder my effort to clean up the shapefiles.
 The polygon plots in the interactive maps are not ideal.
 I will come back to work on this around October.**

 ---------------------------